jpribyl/advanced-physics-lab-coursework/README.md

 Here is the structure:
 ```
-/----all directories correspond to a lab. lab1/ is the first lab, lab2/ the second, etc
+All directories in this repo correspond to a lab. lab1/ is the first lab, lab2/ the second, etc. Within each lab's directory, you will find the following structure:

     |----lab<x>/
             |-----all .py python analysis files
             |-----figures/